A direct, symbiotic relationship with nature is a fundamental human right.

 My mother’s early rejection of me and subsequent maltreatment of me left me believing that I was inherently repulsive.
 I carried a sense of self-loathing that was compounded by sociopathic humans close to me in my formative years and beyond who found that my negative self-perception served them well, especially when they behaved abusively and were unwilling/unable to look inward.
 I harbored intense anger toward my mother, that I spewed onto her in my teen years especially, and to a lesser degree onto certain other females well into my adulthood.

 Burdened with a deep-rooted sense of futility and neediness, I was an easy target for abuse by anyone who held power over me, especially males.
 The repeated teachings that a rage-prone, über-manly-man entity, is omnipresent, omnipotent, and righteously above criticism, conditioned me for easy exploitation by manipulative, callous men driven by an insatiable need to dominate.
 I tended to shrink around forceful, negative energy, especially in enclosed environments such as offices, which often lack protective, nurturing energy.
-Attempting to obtain resources while removed from nature triggered both the distressed mindset of a helpless infant in a basement apartment, and the submissive position I held in my tribe’s house of worship, in which decorated adult males and boys would run the show from an elevated platform while the rest of us sat or knelt down below, repeating what we are told and vocalizing only in agreement until we were rewarded for our submissiveness with a taste of food and drink, and permission to leave.
+Attempting to obtain resources while removed from nature triggered both the distressed mindset of a helpless infant in a basement apartment, and the submissive position I held in my tribe’s house of worship, in which decorated men and boys would run the show from an elevated platform while the rest of us sat or knelt down below, repeating what we are told and vocalizing only in agreement until we were rewarded for our submissiveness with a taste of food and drink, and permission to leave.
 In my desperate, reparative quest for mother’s love, I was even more responsive to herd mentality than the average child.
 Disagreeing with my tribe’s book of fairy tales would’ve left me socially ostracized.
 Already considered lowly because of my gender and birth order, I equated challenging the status quo with expulsion and food insecurity like Eve expelled from Eden, only with no Adam beside me.

 Despite being an excellent student with an IQ in the top two percentile, I struggled to initiate and complete even relatively simple tasks in non-academic environments, due to debilitating performance anxiety that started with crib trauma.
 My first experience initiating and successfully completing the single most critical task of my life: connecting with and obtaining resources from mother, had left me confined and alone with no food or nature in sight.
 I deeply and subconsciously associated giving my all, especially under pressure, with courting death (crib escape attempts) or physical assault, due to decades of living in close proximity with volatile males prone to outbursts of rage from their own performance anxiety plus PTSD.
 I had debilitating focus issues in confined, unnatural environments, coupled with a hyperactive response to stimuli, and difficulty discerning what stimuli around me was necessary and what could be ignored, aka sensory disinhibition.